Recursion is a method by which a problem gets solved through iteration.

 , the computer skipped to the recursion code like so:

-return 2 + ", " + 1 + ", " + num + ", " + countDown(num - 1); return 2 + ", " + 1 + ", " + 0 + ", " + countDown(0 - 1); return 2 + ", " + 1 + ", " + 0 + ", " + countDown(-1);
+return 2 + ", " + 1 + ", " + num + ", " + countDown(num - 1);return 2 + ", " + 1 + ", " + 0 + ", " + countDown(0 - 1);return 2 + ", " + 1 + ", " + 0 + ", " + countDown(-1);

 Step 5: Execute only the recursion code

-command (in step 4) can’t return any value because the return
+any value because the return

 statement includes a recursion code (countDown(-1)